SilhDing/SilhDing.github.io/source/_posts/java2.md

 	at src.Mod.main(Mod.java:8)
 ```

 So `Math.abs(i)` returns a negative value?
 Let's go to the documentation for `Math.abs`.
-The method is supposed to always return non-negative value， but in one case, it does not.
+The method is supposed to always return non-negative value, but in one case, it does not.
 The documentation says: if the argument is equal to the value of `Integer.MIN_VALUE`, the result is that same value, which is negative.

 Please remember that `Math.abs()` is not guaranteed to return a non-negative value.